 These are a few inspirational Christians whose lives were shaped and moulded by their Christian faith.
-Through the practical application of Christian values and teachings they helped inspire others to live a better life.
+Through the practical application of Christian values and teachings, they helped inspire others to live a better life.

 St Francis of Assisi – Remarkable saint of the Twelfth / Thirteenth century who returned to the roots of the gospels, voluntarily accepting a life of poverty and chastity.

 St Paul. – Missionary and influential early Christian.
-The letters of St Paul form significant part of New Testament.
+The letters of St Paul form a significant part of New Testament.
 St Paul began his life as Taurus of Saul prosecuting Christians but converted to Christianity.

 Mary Magdalene – Close disciple of Jesus Christ.
 Present at the crucifixion of Christ.

 Martin Luther King – A pioneering leader of the US civil rights.
 Fought peaceful for an end to segregation and discrimination against coloured people in America.
 His powerful speeches used Christian imagery value to promote the ideal of a oneness world – a world where everyone would be treated as equal.

 Joan of Arc – A poor peasant girl, who at a very young age rose from obscurity to shape the course of French and European history.
 Joan of Arc had a religious temperament and credits the instruction from Angels for giving her the strength and wisdom to advise the King of France.
 Died a martyrs death after refusing to recant her experiences.
 Seven years after her death, her prophecy of French independence came true.